NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 Give them the `tab.staff` permission.

 ## #6 - How to make player heads visible in tablist?
 Players who did not buy the game will never be able to see heads.
-Player heads are displayed by the client when connection to the server is an online connection authenticated through Mojang.
+The client displays Player heads when connection to the server is an online connection authenticated through Mojang.
 It cannot be directly controlled by plugins.
 The intended way to reach this is by setting `online-mode=true` in `server.properties`.
 If you want to allow pirates on your server, you can still display heads for players who bought the game by changing their connections to online connections.
 Most commonly used plugins for this are [FastLogin](https://www.spigotmc.org/resources/14153/) and [JPremium](https://www.spigotmc.org/resources/27766/), which change connections of premium players who enabled it to online connections.
-Same goes for disabling heads - you cannot disable them if you have online mode enabled.
+The same goes for disabling heads - you cannot disable them if you have online mode enabled.

 ## #7 - Where can i find current default config files?
 You can do any of the following:
 * Check the [source code](https://github.com/NEZNAMY/TAB/tree/master/shared/src/main/resources/config).
-* Delete or rename a file and the plugin will regenerate it.
+* Delete or rename a file, and the plugin will regenerate it.
 * Open the plugin jar as a zip file and take files from there.

 ## #8 - How can I split players into multiple columns?
-Players are put into columns by the client, it is not managed by the server.
+The client puts players into columns, it is not managed by the server.
 The only way is to get more players.
 They automatically split into more columns at 21, 41 and 61 players (due to limit of 20 entries per column).
 If you don't mind getting all 80 slots filled with fake player slots, check out the [Layout](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Layout) feature.

 ## #9 - How to use spaces in prefix/suffix command?
 Use "", for example `/tab group owner tabprefix "&2&lOwner&r "`

 ## #10 - Can I change/remove the green connection bar in tablist?
-Connection bar is client sided and cannot be retextured or removed by TAB.
+The connection bar is client sided and cannot be re-textured or removed by TAB.
 You will need a custom minecraft client or a resource pack.

 ## #11 - Placeholder is not working
 Most common reasons for a placeholder to not work include: